convictional/trigger-workflow-and-wait/README.md

 ### Timing

 The actions dispatch is an asynchronous job and it at times can take a few seconds to start.
-If you do not have a delay, it may be started after you have check if it was successful. ie. Start dispatch call --> No delay --> Check if successful --> Actually starts.
+If you do not have a delay, it may be started after the action has checked if it was successful. ie. Start dispatch call --> No delay --> Check if successful --> Actually starts.
 If the workflow has run before, it will just complete immediately as a successful run.
 You can solve this by simply increasing the delay to a few seconds.
 By default it is 10 seconds.
-This is also large delays between checks which helps the traffic to the Github API.
+Creating a large delay between checks will help the traffic to the Github API.

 ### Changes